Skip to main content

 Disabling the Cookie Jar

 • You manage cookies yourself.
-App-level cookie store in Redis, Postgres, whatever.
-You read from there, build the Cookie header per request, and don't want the lib doing anything else.
+An application-level cookie store in Redis, Postgres, or anywhere else, owns the truth.
+You read from there, build the Cookie header per request, and don't want the lib layering anything on top.

 • You want each request fully independent.
 Useful for fan-out crawling where two requests on the same session shouldn't share state.

 • You're debugging.
-When you're trying to figure out why a response sets a weird cookie, having the jar silently swallow and replay it makes things harder.
-Turn it off, watch the raw headers.
+When you're trying to figure out why a response sets a particular cookie, having the jar silently swallow and replay it makes the trace harder to read.
+Switch it off and watch the raw headers.

 Code